 Today, seven years after getting diagnosed with psoriatic arthritis, Frances is doing OK.
 Not great, but managing.
 She’s had trial and error of many different types of medications, including multiple biologics, as well as two hip replacements.
-Since starting medication, her foot pain has gotten much better, though she sometimes gets swelling in her fingers and more often in her toes — another common PsA symptom called dactylitis.
+Since starting medication, her foot pain has gotten much better, though she sometimes gets swelling in her fingers and more commonly in her toes — another common PsA symptom called dactylitis.
 Her psoriasis is basically nonexistent.

 And luckily, pain continues to not be an issue for her.
 “I rarely have pain.
 It’s weird.
 I don’t even take ibuprofen,” she says.

 Fatigue is the most problematic symptom Frances copes with on a regular basis.

 “Fatigue is always my main problem,” she says.
 “I’ve fired like four or five doctors until I got to my rheumatologist who would actually accept that my debilitating fatigue was a symptom of psoriatic arthritis.”

 After reading advice about how to talk to the doctor about fatigue, Frances decided to start documenting how fatigue was affecting her social life, work, housework, running errands, and more.
 When she shared her notes with her doctor and it made him realize, “This is really bad for her,” Frances recalls.